 Porgy and Bess was Davis’ second outing with Evans and featured some of the most beautiful work of their careers.
 The delicacy of Evans’ impressionistic work on his albums with Davis is breathtaking, using instruments seldom heard in jazz – oboe, alto and bass flutes, french horns, bass clarinets and tuba – to create a gorgeous backdrop for the solo trumpet.

-Taking the role of Miles will be Freddie Gavita, winner of Best Trumpet Player at the 2017 British Jazz Awards.
+The role of Miles will be shared by Steve Fishwick (in the sextet) and Freddie Gavita, winner of Best Trumpet Player at the 2017 British Jazz Awards.
 Gavita will also solo on music from Sketches of Spain (also 1959) and 1957’s Miles Ahead, Davis and Evans’ first collaboration.

 Following the success of his entertaining and enlightening introductions for The Jazz Repertory Company’s show 1958: A Jazz Jamboree, the evening will, once again, be presented by music journalist, author and TV presenter David Hepworth.

 Students under 25: half price

 Children under 18: half price for each child accompanied by a full paying adult